juliema/Data_Science_For_Biology_II/README.md

   - _10 - 15 min presentation:_  On the last day of class each of you will present your project to the class.
 No more than 15 min each - Feel free to show GitHub repos anad or run code in class.

-## Statement on Academic Dishonesty:
-"Cheating, plagiarism or otherwise obtaining grades under false pretenses constitute academic dishonesty according to the code of this university.
-Academic dishonesty will not be tolerated and penalties can include canceling a student's enrollment without a grade, giving an F for the course or for the assignment.
-For more details, see the University of Nevada, Reno General Catalog."

-## Statement of Disability Services:
-"Any student with a disability needing academic adjustments or accommodations is requested to speak with the Disability Resource Center (Thompson Building, Suite 101) as soon as possible to arrange for appropriate accommodations."

-## Statement on Audio and Video Recording:
-"Surreptitious or covert video-taping of class or unauthorized audio recording of class is prohibited by law and by Board of Regents policy.
-This class may be videotaped or audio recorded only with the written permission of the instructor.
-In order to accommodate students with disabilities, some students may be given permission to record class lectures and discussions.
-Therefore, students should understand that their comments during class may be recorded."

 ## SCHEDULE
 *this is the tentative outline of the schedule – the events may change according to the speed and needs of the students in the course the course is going to be set up into 5 parts